Today's HUD Multifamily Loan Rates 1/04/2024

 7. Loan is Assumable – If you decide to sell the property, your loan can be assumed by the buyer for a .50% fee.
 Almost all other commercial loan products charge 1.00% for this.

-1. Only for Larger Loans – Because of the high loan expenses, HUD multifamily loans only really make sense for loan amounts of $2,500,000 and above on purchase and refinances, and $6,000,000 on ground up construction, and major construction.
+1. Only for Larger Loans – Because of the high loan expenses, HUD multifamily loans only really make sense for loan amounts of $3,000,000 and above on purchase and refinances, and $10,,000,000 on ground up construction, and major construction.
+This is because of the amount of work and time it takes the lender to close one of these loans.
+Also the closing costs just don’t pencil on smaller loans.

 2. Annual Audits Required – A CPA prepared audit of the property’s financials has to be done annually.
 This can cost $3,000 or more.